Explore Louth’s ancient past

 Take a foodie tour of Louth

-Gastronomy lovers and gin connoisseurs are spoilt for choice in The Wee County.
+Gastronomy lovers and gin connoisseurs are spoilt for choice on a holiday in Louth.

 In the centre of bustling Dundalk is Square, one of the county's finest restaurants.
 Championing local produce and modern Irish cuisine, this eatery has a great reputation amongst local foodies.
 Try the buttermilk fried chicken or the roasted hake and spiced aubergine for an unforgettable meal.